SASutherland/TechnicalWriter/README.md

 <img src="https://github.com/SASutherland/TechnicalWriter/blob/master/Documenting.PNG" alt="A drawing of people looking at colorful documentation" height="21%" width="28%" align="left">

 **Say you've made an exciting new product**.
 It's been in development for years and now it's finally ready to be released.
 It has 20 different functionalities.
-It does everything.
 It's going to completely change our lives in ways that we can't possibly imagine — like the automobile or the Internet. **How would you describe this product to someone who's never used it before?
 How would you explain all of its functionalities to a novice?
 Where would you even begin?** If it's overly complicated, chances are you'll need a technical writer.

 ### Never call customer service again.